umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Product-Dependencies/index.md

 |**7.8**       |6.x             |--                |2.x              |
 |**7.9**       |7.x             |--                |2.x              |

 **NOTE**: All Umbraco Cloud projects running Umbraco 7.6 or above should be using Umbraco Deploy instead of Umbraco Courier.
+If you are upgrading from Umbraco 7.5.x to 7.6 or above, you also need to [replace Umbraco Courier with Umbraco Deploy](../Moving-from-Courier-to-Deploy).